thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-01-literals-ranges/setting_up.md

         return 'NO MATCH'
 </pre>

-Now let's test a regular expression to see if the function works:
+Test a regular expression to see if the function works:

 `match(regex="[A-Z]{2}", str="TX")`{{execute}}